 There’s been a buzz lately: a steady stream of interesting stories in the news and articles being published about caring for those with dementia and, specifically, Alzheimer’s Disease.
 And, in The Conversation Project’s own backyard, the State of Massachusetts has become the first-in-the-nation to have legislation on Alzheimer’s.
 Read more here on how this pioneering law will boost Alzheimer’s care, improving the diagnosis and treatment of an illness afflicting 5.7 million Americans.
-As this topic is top of mind for TCP and many others, below is a sampling of recent articles and resources that have sparked our interest.
+As this topic is top of mind for TCP and many others, below is a sampling of articles and resources that have sparked our interest.

 - Community-wide resources to become dementia friendly: Check out the Dementia Friendly Massachusetts grassroots movement and the adaptable resources (videos, checklists, etc.) they have for making communities safe, inclusive and respectful for persons with Alzheimer’s disease, or a related dementia.